Jeff Martin (game designer)

 Jeff Martin (born 1965) is an American game designer and entrepreneur best known as the founder of True Adventures and President of Dwarven Forge from 2004 to 2014.

 Martin has numerous industry credits, not limited to having front-page articles in Polyhedron, as well as being a finalist for the Diana Jones Award for Excellence in Gaming.
-Martin has authored or co-authored dozens of modules for various platforms including AD&D, True Dungeon, and Marvel Superheroes.
+Martin has authored or co-authored dozens of modules for various platforms including Advanced Dungeons & Dragons (AD&D), True Dungeon, and Marvel Superheroes.

 Martin was the president of Dwarven Forge LLC since 2004 until 2014, a company that specializes in hand painted miniature terrain.
 He has been the lead developer, or co-developer on several Dwarven Forge miniature terrain sets.
 He has guided two successful Kickstarter projects for Dwarven Forge.

 Personal life

 Martin was born in Mt.
 Carmel, Illinois, United States, and currently lives in southern Illinois with his wife and two children.
 His main hobby is presenting the True Dungeon event at Gen Con Indy every year, but he enjoys the company of his family and friends whenever possible.
 Martin grew up in a thriving gaming community, having a fond affinity for hobby games from a young age.

 Martin has been attending the Gen Con gaming convention for over 30 years, and has been a part of the gaming community for just as long.
 Martin won the first ever RPGA D&D Masters Tournament at Gen Con 20, in 1985.
-He was also part of a small team of designers involved in the play testing of Advanced Dungeons & Dragons second edition.
+He was also part of a small team of designers involved in the play testing of Advanced Dungeons & Dragons 2nd Edition.

 When asked what his childhood heroes were: "My heroes growing up were Col. Hogan and Capt.
 Kirk.
 I loved the fact that they could always think themselves out of a situation.
 It kind of set me up to love D&D since the game greatly promotes creative problem solving."

-Martin started playing Dungeons and Dragons in 1978 when he happened upon a rulebook at a neighbor's house.
+Martin started playing Dungeons & Dragons (D&D) in 1978 when he happened upon a rulebook at a neighbor's house.
 He has been playing D&D pretty regularly since, as well as enjoying some classic war games like Third Reich and Dawn Patrol.
 Martin has dabbled in every trend that has hit the market except collectible card games, as he said "I was too long an old fart to play them (laugh)."

-When asked what his favorite games are: "Of course, there is D&D in all its incarnations as well as Third Reich, Dawn Patrol, Hyborian War(PBM), Car Wars, Battletech and Thief (series).
+When asked what his favorite games are: "Of course, there is D&D in all its incarnations as well as Third Reich, Dawn Patrol, Hyborian War (PBM), Car Wars, Battletech and Thief.
 I have designed several home-brew games, with a slider dice game known as Regent being my favorite."